kwan22/habits/conclusions-faq.md

 ## FAQ

 **Q: Why is x at habit level y?
 It should be in habit level z!**
 *A: Maybe, there's no one way to build a good habits series.
-These just reflect my personal take and values on how to incrementally improve on the fundamentals.
-I think I did a pretty good job at being self-consistent.*
+These just reflect my personal take and values on how to incrementally improve on the fundamentals.*

 **Q: Why aren't you doing x strat at habit level y?
 It's easier and faster!**
 *A: Because I don't care about the time, I want to emphasize skillset development.
 If you find a different strat that you think is easier and faster, congrats, go ahead and do it to save time.*